AndyRightNow/AndyRightNow.github.io/content/blog/why-tic-tac-toe-is-an-annoyingly-brilliant-front-end-interview-coding-test.md

 I tried it and timed it and it's not easy.

-What's more, it actually covers more aspects of how well a person can handle requirements, communication, designing and programming than I originally thought.
+What's more, it covers more aspects of how well a person can handle requirements, communication, design, and programming than I originally thought.

 Thanks to (or not?) this coding test, I unfortunately have to turn down several candidates who can't even figure out a simple implementation within the time frame.

 ## What's so good about it?

-> When we interview someone, we are evaluating whether we want to work with this person or not.
+> When we interview someone, we evaluate whether we want to work with that person.

 Let's add more to this principle:

 > And whether we want to touch this person's code or not.

-Tic-tac-toe shows them all.
-Well, probably not exactly all but, most of them.
-Why?

-Let's take it step by step from a candidate's perspective.

-### First, clarify the requirements

-When you hear the simple question:

-> Could you implement a Tic-tac-toe game in any framework of your choice?

-If you are experienced enough ~~(completely fed-up)~~ with working overtime to meet the deadline due to unclear requirements and subsequent changes, you'd know it's the right time to ask many more questions.

-For example:

-- ~~What the hell is a Tic-tac-toe game?~~
-- Does it need to have pretty style?
-- Is it going to be only 3x3?
-Can users change the size?
-- Is the winning rule the same as the classic Tic-tac-toe?
-- Can I look up documentations and syntaxes during the process?
-- Can I ask AI?
-(Please, don't do it)

-If it's timed, asking questions would only narrow the range and probably save you a lot of time.
-Also, some interviewers are just blatantly setting it up with an intentionally unclear question, waiting for you to ask more.
-(I do)
+Implementing a Tic-tac-toe game shows a surprising amount of technical ability that a capable front-end developer should have to do their job well.

+On top of that, it's much more practical than a data structure of algorithm coding problems.
+You probably won't write a Depth-first search that often, but I am sure you will use most of the things used to implement a Tic-tac-toe game.

+## What it takes to implement it

+Knowledge & skills about

-### Second, boot up a starter app and development environment
+1. Build tools and a local development environment

-Using [CodeSandbox](https://codesandbox.io/) or [Stackblitz](https://stackblitz.com/) is completely fine, or even recommended because it cuts unnecessary hassles.
-If you want to flex your scaffolding skills (I donno if there is one), you can also do it locally.

-In this step, the interviewers would love to see your familiarity with the build tools and the development environment, given that the tool chain for front-end development has evolved to be much more complicated (or simplified) than before.

-So yeah, being able to seamlessly bootstrap a local development environment without looking up documentations and StackOverflow would be extremely impressive.
-However, it's not required so don't try them easily during interviews unless you are 100% sure what you are doing.
-It might just come back and bite you.

-### Third, start describing
+2. At least one front-end UI library (React, Vue, Svelte, etc.)
+3. Front-end application states
+4. Styling libraries (including vanilla CSS) for basic layout
+5. A clean app architecture